Checklist for Students Who Work Outside of Alachua County

 - Students must provide their institution’s fee deadline on their EEP application.
 Our office will notify the enrolling institution of approval for coursework and make payment arrangements based on the fee deadline provided on your EEP application.

-If your application is submitted (or director approved) after the established EEP Director Approval deadline, or if your institution’s fee deadline falls before the established deadline listed above, you must alert the EEP Coordinator at email@example.com so payment arrangements can be made before your institution’s fee deadline.
+Fee Deadlines: If your application is submitted (or director approved) after the established EEP Director Approval deadline, or if your institution’s fee deadline falls before the established EEP Director Approval deadline listed above, you must alert the EEP Coordinator at email@example.com so payment arrangements can be made before your institution’s fee deadline, however, EEP funding cannot be requested by our office until your application receives your supervising director’s approval.

 - After receipt of the “Your EEP Application Director Approved” from OnBasefirstname.lastname@example.org confirmation email, an electronic copy of your application is sent to your institution’s registrar.